Protecting an application with K10, usually accomplished by creating a policy, requires the understanding and use of three concepts:

-In most cases, when application-level capture mechanisms (e.g., logical database dumps via Kanister) are used, these artifacts are directly sent to an object store.
-Backups should not be needed in those scenarios unless a mix of application and volume-level data is being captured or if you have a more specific use case.
+In most cases, when application-level capture mechanisms (e.g., logical database dumps via Kanister) are used, these artifacts are directly sent to an object store or an NFS file store.
+Backups should not be needed in those scenarios unless a mix of application and volume-level data is being captured or in case of a more specific use case.

 Given the limitations of snapshots, it is often advisable to set up backups of your application stack.
 However, even if your snapshots are durable, backups might still be useful in a variety of use cases including lowering costs with K10's data deduplication or backing your snapshots up in a different infrastructure provider for cross-cloud resiliency.